 - Use plain language avoid acronyms and jargon because they may not always translate the same for all participants.
 Using plain language will help your message be easily understood by the broader audience.
-Idioms, jargon, and acronyms can exclude a person who may not have specialised knowledge and that can impede effective communication - Avoid clichés or colloquialisms that may be specific to any geography, profession, culture etc. as they may alienate or even offend people if the words or phrases do not translate with the same meaning - Avoid perpetuating stereotypes or biases and of making assumptions regarding personal characteristics such as gender and ethnicity, for example: - In quantitative surveys use gender-neutral pronouns (they/them/person/people) when talking about people to avoid associating them with a gender that they might not associate with - For qualitative research ask how individuals prefer to be addressed/how they prefer to describe themselves - NB.
-Using they/them and asking a person their preference is best practice in general, not just in research - Make presentations/research more accessible when communicating technical or complex information, particularly in presentations/research data collection, use translations and/or subtitles where possible to make it easier to understand what is expected - Avoid using the word "diverse" to describe a person or people a single person cannot be diverse.
-Referring to a person as "diverse" is increasingly used as code for people who belong to groups considered non-dominant which in turn makes them an 'other' - The classification "Other" in isolation should not be used in general - Include an option to self-define, e.g. 'other gender identity...' - Give feedback to source authors when language is not inclusive - Remember to include inclusive imagery to support your inclusive language
+Idioms (e.g., phrases such as 'up in the air' or 'think big'), jargon (e.g., phrases such as 'blue sky thinking'), and acronyms (e.g., business specific acronyms) can exclude a person who may not have specialised knowledge and that can impede effective communication.
+If acronyms are being used, explain these clearly at the beginning. - Avoid clichés or colloquialisms that may be specific to any geography, profession, culture etc. as they may alienate or even offend people if the words or phrases do not translate with the same meaning - Avoid perpetuating stereotypes or biases and of making assumptions regarding personal characteristics such as gender and ethnicity, for example - In quantitative surveys use gender-neutral pronouns (they/them/person/people) when talking about people to avoid associating them with a gender that they might not associate with - For qualitative research ask how individuals prefer to be addressed/how they prefer to describe themselves - NB.
+Using they/them and asking a person their preference is best practice in general, not just in research - Make presentations/research more accessible use the accessibility guidelines for the medium you are working with; This includes ensuring fonts are large enough and in legible colours, using alt text for images and subtitles for presentation. - Avoid using the word "diverse" to describe a person or people a single person cannot be diverse.
+Referring to a person as "diverse" is increasingly used as code for people who belong to groups considered non-dominant which in turn makes them an 'other'. - Other" in isolation should not be used in general - Include an option to self-define, e.g. 'other gender identity...'

+- Give feedback to source authors when language is not inclusive - Remember to include inclusive imagery to support your inclusive language